Ye Hongli

 Ye Hongli (叶弘历 (Yè Hónglì), born 22 May 1992), also known as Leo Ye, is a Chinese racing driver.
-Ye is the reigning champion of the GT World Challenge Asia, having won the 2024 championship alongside Yuan Bo for Origine Motorsport, and was also the 2018 champion of the China Touring Car Championship, which he competed in between 2015 and 2020 as a factory driver for Dongfeng Yueda Kia.
+Ye is the reigning champion of the GT World Challenge Asia, having consecutively won the 2024 and 2025 championships alongside Yuan Bo for Origine Motorsport, and was also the 2018 champion of the China Touring Car Championship, which he competed in between 2015 and 2020 as a factory driver for Dongfeng Yueda Kia.

 Career

 Karting

 Ye began his racing career in karting at the late age of 16, making his debut in the China National Karting Championship after driving a kart for the first time in 2007.
-After a largely unremarkable season, Ye suspended his karting career, moving to the United Kingdom to pursue an education at the King's College London.
+After a largely unremarkable season, he suspended his karting career, moving to the United Kingdom to pursue an education at the King's College London.
 He would not return to karting until 2012, but would succeed upon his comeback, winning that year's National Open Class of the Rotax Max Challenge China.
 Ye defended his title the following year, and continued competing in karting alongside single-seaters until being signed as a professional factory driver.